For the first time in a very long while, I am available for hire. More on that below, but first, the reading.

 Add the simple syrup, juice, and salt to a shaker filled with ice and shake for 30 seconds.
 Taste for sweetness, adding more syrup a quarter ounce at a time until it’s just right, then strain into a rocks glass.
 Add fresh ice to fill the glass and top off with club soda.
 Garnish with a sprig of rosemary.

 To make rosemary syrup: heat one cup water almost to boiling, add a couple of hefty sprigs of rosemary (smash ’em with the back of a knife to release the oils first), then turn the heat off and let steep for 30 minutes.
 With a slotted spoon, scoop the rosemary out, and add one cup of sugar, bringing the heat back up to medium just long enough to dissolve the sugar.
 Let cool before using in the drink.
 The syrup will store well in the fridge for a week or more.

 (And if you like the sound of this but miss the booze, you could drop the juice to 1 ounce and add 1.5–2 ounces of either gin or a blanco tequila.
 I won’t judge you.)

 Thanks for reading!
 If you’re enjoying this, share it with a friend.
 As always, reply with what you’re reading or drinking.
 Cheers, m

-You just read issue #8 of A Working Letter.
+You just read an issue of A Working Library.
 You can also browse the full archives of this newsletter.